 Cancer Care Review

 A cancer care review will usually take place within six months of diagnosis between the person living with cancer and their GP or practice nurse.
 It will be a discussion about experiences so far and sign-posting to further information and support if that is needed.

 Education about health and wellbeing is crucial in helping people living with cancer to feel well supported throughout the pathway.
 The Northamptonshire Wellbeing Programme provides a number of options for people to access information and support through face-to-face events as well as online.

-While face-to-face options are not currently available in light of the coronavirus pandemic, you can still access information online (see below), speak to your Clinical Nurse Specialist (CNS) or contact the teams at the Cancer Information Centres at Northampton on (01604) 544211; or at Kettering by e-mail - firstname.lastname@example.org.
+You can access information online (see below), speak to your Clinical Nurse Specialist (CNS) or contact the teams at the Cancer Information Centres at Northampton on (01604) 544211; at Kettering on (01536) 493888 or by e-mail - email@example.com.